William Randolph Hearst Endowed Fellowship for Minority Students

 The Aspen Institute Program on Philanthropy and Social Innovation seeks to inform and maximize the impact of grantmaking foundations, nonprofit organizations, social enterprises, and public-private partnerships through leadership development initiatives, convenings, and communications so that each can contribute to the good society at home and abroad.

-Activities: In his or her internship, the Hearst Fellow undertakes research, writing, logistical, and administrative support for PSI’s leadership initiatives, public programs, and convenings.
+Activities: In his/her/their internship, the Hearst Fellow undertakes research, writing, logistical, and administrative support for PSI’s leadership initiatives, public programs, and convenings.

 This is not a scholarship.
-The student must be able to work as an intern for 12-15 weeks in the Washington, DC office of the Aspen Institute during the academic semester in which the fellowship is awarded.
-Fall and Spring interns will work part-time (15-20 hours per week) and Summer interns will be full-time.
+The Hearst Fellow normally serves as an intern with PSI in the Washington, DC office of the Aspen Institute, however, the Fellow will work remotely for the foreseeable future.
+Fall and Winter/Spring fellows will work part-time (10-15 hours per week) and Summer fellows will be approximately 25 hours per week.
 All travel and housing costs must be covered by the student.